 Mrs. Webster related to The Boston Globe that it was not uncommon for people to approach them in their home, even late in the evening, stating that as the lighthouse was federal property, it was their right as a taxpayer to enter.

-The Nobska Point Light (or Nobsque Point Light, as it was known in its early days) was built in 1828 for $2949.30.
-The original lighthouse was in the typical Cape Cod-style with an octagonal tower atop a keeper’s house, which had three rooms on the first floor and two small ones upstairs.
-The lantern held ten lamps with 14” reflectors, producing a fixed white light, seventy-eight feet above the sea.
+Nobska Point Light (or Nobsque Point Light, as it was known in its early days) was built in 1828 for $2949.30.
+The original lighthouse was in the typical Cape Cod-style with an octagonal tower atop a stone keeper’s house, which had three rooms on the first floor and two small ones upstairs.
+The lantern room held ten lamps with fourteen-inch reflectors, producing a fixed white light, seventy-eight feet above the sea.

+The plans for the station laid out in detail the house, tower, and outbuildings, even down to the outhouse—five feet by four, shingled and painted.
 While a common lighthouse design, unfortunately, it was a poor one.
-The weight of the 8-foot diameter tower topped by an octagonal iron lantern put severe stress on the dwelling’s roof, and ultimately on the keepers and their families.
+The weight of the eight-foot in diameter tower topped by an octagonal iron lantern put severe stress on the dwelling’s roof, and ultimately on the keepers and their families.
 Several tenants complained that when it rained the entire family was forced to maneuver their beds to avoid the leaks.

 For several years during the tenure of Oliver A. Nickerson (from 1874 to 1911—the longest of any keeper at Nobska), his daughter, Florence, was the designated “observer” tasked with tracking ships that passed during the day.
 A 1908 article described her as “shrewd and kindly, one of those Yankee girls who fear nothing and take life cheerfully.”
 Besides her lookout duties, she also tended the chickens and kept house.